 Today we decided to take a road trip around the western half of the island.
 We had our first taste of driving yesterday and learned two things: Madeira is very hilly and the integrated GPS on our car is an absolute piece of rubbish.
 Today, we would confirm both points.

 Our first target for the day was Cabo Girao, an extremely high lookout point with a glass skywalk you can stand on and look straight down 580 metres to the ocean below.
 Five minutes after driving away from the apartment into the chaotic streets, we realized we had forgotten our little internet machine, but decided we couldn’t bear turning back so would rely on the car GPS.
 Bad move.
 I tried to find the Cabo Girao but it didn’t appear on the GPS search so I put in an approximate address, and the GPS led us into the greasy guts of a nearby village, passing locals with their wide open stares, making turn after turn as the GPS directed us, laughing, and eventually we ended up wedged into a street (pathway) that was just wide enough for the car to fit into if we folded both side mirrors in, which we did.
-I noticed copious amounts of car paint smeared onto the walls on both sides, so I slowly reversed out of the trap, managing to avoid scraping the car, and then pulled over to collect our thoughts and figure out our next move, while letting our red hot firing nerves settle for a moment.
-Far ahead I saw a tourist bus, so I rammed it into gear, caught up to him and followed him closely, assuming that he must be going to the same place we were trying to get to.
+I noticed copious amounts of car paint smeared onto the walls on both sides, so I slowly reversed out of the trap, managing to avoid scraping the car, and then pulled over to collect my thoughts and figure out our next move, while letting my red-hot firing nerves settle for a moment.
+Far ahead I saw a tourist bus, so I rammed it into gear, caught up to him and followed him closely, assuming he must be going to the same place we were trying to get to.
 That assumption proved correct, but three quarters of the way up the steep mountain we hit clouds, and by the time we got to the top the visibility was down to 25 metres at best, just enough to see the dozens of tourist busses lined up in the parking lot, and the endless stream of tourists walking around in the dense fog, like high altitude ants, taking senseless pictures of grey moisture.
 We took a pass on this one and headed back down the other side of the mountain, following a different tourist bus with Blandy Travel stamped on the side.
 We continued down an endless series of switchbacks, braking until I smelled them, and then resorting to a downshifting strategy, stressing out the poor clutch.

 Our mystery guide led us to the town of Ribeira Brava and we found a parking spot so we could check the place out.
 It was a cute little village, on the ocean, with a shopping area and several cafes on the water.
-Down here at sea level, the sky was mainly clear and the sun was slowly starting to heat up.
+Down here at sea level the sky was mainly clear, and the sun was slowly starting to heat up.
 We began by walking up an interesting looking and steep path on a side street.
 The path was built with poured concrete, but then small, apricot shaped rocks were placed evenly in the concrete to create a grippy surface for ascending, not to mention a bit of free reflexology for your feet if you weren’t wearing shoes.
-The path lead up to a mountain road and afforded a stunning view over the town.
+The path led up to a mountain road and afforded a stunning view over the town.

 We returned down the path and browsed through the shops.
 I found a gorgeous sweater for 30 euro that was going to work well as protection against the nasty freezing rain and sucky snow we’re still getting back at home.
-We continued down the cobbled streets, when all of a sudden, I heard a horrible noise.
+We continued down the cobbled streets, when suddenly I heard a horrible noise.
 A terrifying noise.
 A noise that has haunted my dreams for years, and somehow follows me around the world.
 What was this noise you ask?
 Peruvian flutes.
 I fucking hate Peruvian flutes.
 I first heard live Peruvian flutes 15 years ago back in Peru, and I really hated them, but I think a lot of people must like them because since then I’ve heard Peruvian flutes in practically every country we’ve travelled to.
 The Peruvian government has been running a secret cloning programs since the mid 70’s and they have perfected the technique using humans.
 The first truly successful Peruvian flute band on a global scale were called “The Poverty Stricken Peruvian Flute Band from Peru” and they had a regular weekly gig at the Mall of the Americas in San Juan, Puerto Rico.
 The band of four would wear their traditional Peruvian clothes and toques and earn 20 and sometimes up to 30 US dollars per day from the tourists passing by, flipping coins into their flute cases instead of into the magical wishing fountain in the middle of the mall.
-The Peruvian government became aware of their success and came up with a brilliant plan - they would clone the members of this band, and deploy the clones around the world to earn hard currency and make remittances back to the motherland.
+The Peruvian government became aware of their success and came up with a brilliant plan; they would clone the members of this band and deploy the clones around the world to earn hard currency and make remittances back to the motherland.
 So that’s what they did.
 And that’s why today you will see a Peruvian flute band in every single cheesy tourist area around the globe, and you’ll think “Man, those guys look and sound exactly like the ones I saw in Disneyland last year and, come to think of it, exactly the same as that other Peruvian flute band I saw in Covent Garden in London the year before it.
 Weird!”